fabriciopolito/Codemini/README.md

 ### Do you want to use other components from Packagist?

-It is very simple.
+It is very simple!
 Just run Composer require command and load it the same way above.

 Example 1: `composer require plasticbrain/php-flash-messages`

 Example 2: `composer require monolog/monolog`

 ### Author

 Fabricio Pólito - <fabriciopolito@gmail.com> - <https://github.com/fabriciopolito>

+Thanks using it :+1:

 ### License

-Codemini is licensed under the MIT License
+Codemini is licensed under the MIT License :heavy_check_mark: